Using AWS Spot Instances and Spot Blocks in QDS Clusters¶

 Spot Blocks are 30 to 45 percent cheaper on average than On-Demand instances running for the same amount of time.
 They are more stable than Spot nodes because AWS will not reclaim them during the configured period (up to six hours), though they will be reclaimed after that.
 For more information, see AWS spot blocks.

-QDS ensures that Spot Block instances are acquired at a lower price than On-Demand nodes, and also that instances acquired during upscaling are acquired only for the remaining lifetime of the original Spot Block instances (the Master and Minimum Worker Nodes with which the cluster was launched); that is, they are acquired for the remainder of the Spot Block Duration you configured for the Master and Minimum Worker Nodes when you created or modified the cluster.
+QDS ensures that Spot Block instances are acquired at a lower price than On-Demand nodes, and also that instances acquired during upscaling are acquired only for the remaining lifetime of the original Spot Block instances (the Coordinator and Minimum Nodes with which the cluster was launched); that is, they are acquired for the remainder of the Spot Block Duration you configured for the Coordinator and Minimum Nodes when you created or modified the cluster.
 For example, if the original Spot Block instances were acquired for five hours, and nodes need to be added after the cluster has been running for two hours, the new Spot Block instances are acquired for three hours, and are proportionately cheaper than the original instances.

 When the Spot Block Duration expires, AWS reclaims the instances, halting the cluster.
 This behavior overrides the normal QDS cluster-runtime controls such as Cluster Idle Timeout.

 Cluster Composition Choices¶